History of Panama: Spanish colonial period

-Santa Maria la Antigua del Darien
+Santa Maria la Antigua del Darién

 In September 1510, the first permanent European settlement, Santa María la Antigua del Darién on the Americas mainland was founded.
-Vasco Nuñez de Balboa and Martín Fernández de Enciso agreed on the site near the mouth of the Tarena River on the Atlantic, in modern Colombia.
+Vasco Núñez de Balboa and Martín Fernández de Enciso agreed on the site near the mouth of the Tarena River on the Atlantic, in modern Colombia.
 Balboa maneuvered and was appointed Mayor on the first official cabildo abierto (municipal council) held on the mainland.
 On August 28, 1513, the Santa María de La Antigua del Darién mission was erected with Fray Juan de Quevedo as the first Catholic Bishop in the continental Americas.

 Balboa expedition

 On September 25, 1513, the Balboa expedition verified claims by indigenous people that the Panama isthmus had another coast to the southwest along another ocean.
-Balboa was the first known European to see the Pacific Ocean, which he named the South Sea.
+Balboa was the first known European in the Americas to see the Pacific Ocean, which he named the South Sea.